-You may consider PGT-M if:
+You may be considering PGT-M if:

 PGT-M tests are created uniquely for each family.
-PGT-M can be performed for nearly any single gene disorder as long as the specific familial mutation has been identified and appropriate family members are available for test preparation
+PGT-M can be performed for nearly any single gene disorder as long as the specific familial mutation has been identified and appropriate family members are available for test preparation where required.